NxPKG/khulnasoft-docs/content/firewall/troubleshooting/required-changes-to-enable-url-normalization.md

 {{<render file="_deprecation-notice.md">}}

-On 2021-04-08, Cloudflare announced [URL normalization](/rules/normalization/), a feature that protects zones by normalizing HTTP request URI paths.
+On 2021-04-08, Khulnasoft announced [URL normalization](/rules/normalization/), a feature that protects zones by normalizing HTTP request URI paths.

 Malicious users can craft specific URIs that could be interpreted differently by firewall systems and origin systems.
 When you enable **Normalize incoming URLs**, all rules filtering on the URI path will receive the URL in a canonical form, which provides an extra layer of protection against these malicious users.

-Cloudflare gradually enabled URL normalization for all Cloudflare zones except for those that could be impacted by this change.
+Khulnasoft gradually enabled URL normalization for all Khulnasoft zones except for those that could be impacted by this change.
 We determined the impacted zones by analyzing all firewall rules, looking for patterns in HTTP fields that would no longer match when using URL normalization techniques.

 These fields are the following:
 - `http.request.uri.path`
 - `http.request.full_uri`
 - `http.request.uri`

-Cloudflare did not enable URL normalization automatically for zones that would be impacted by these changes to prevent any change in behavior of your existing firewall rules.
+Khulnasoft did not enable URL normalization automatically for zones that would be impacted by these changes to prevent any change in behavior of your existing firewall rules.

 ## Why URL normalization is important

-Cloudflare strongly recommends that you enable **Normalize incoming URLs** in **Rules** > **Settings** to strengthen your zone's security posture.
+Khulnasoft strongly recommends that you enable **Normalize incoming URLs** in **Rules** > **Settings** to strengthen your zone's security posture.
 Not doing so leaves your zone at greater risk of a successful attack.
 Malicious parties could craft the URL in a way that the rules are not accounting for.

 For example, a firewall rule with an expression such as `http.request.uri.path contains "/login"` could be bypassed if the malicious actor has encoded the `l` character as `%6C`.
 In this scenario, and with URL normalization disabled, traffic would not be matched by the firewall rule.